cewi/excel/README.md

 	$this->addPlugin('Cewi/Excel');
 ```

 RequestHandler Component is configured by the Plugin's bootstrap file.
-If not you could do this this in your controller's initialize method, e.g.:
+But you could do this also in a controller's initialize method, e.g.:

 ```
 	public function initialize()